Christmas in Scotland: Post-war period

-Christmas in Scotland was traditionally observed very quietly because the Church of Scotland, a Presbyterian church, for various reasons suppressed Christmas celebrations in Scotland after the Reformation.
+Christmas in Scotland was traditionally observed very quietly because of the various Acts (listed above) that had suppressed Christmas celebrations in Scotland after the Reformation.

 Christmas Day was made a public holiday in 1958 in Scotland, Boxing Day only in 1974.
 The New Year's Eve festivity, Hogmanay, was by far the largest celebration in Scotland.
 The giftgiving, public holidays and feasting associated with mid-winter were traditionally held between 11 December and 6 January.
 However, since the 1980s, the fading of the Church's influence and the increased influences from the rest of the United Kingdom and elsewhere, Christmas and its related festivities are now nearly on par with, or surpass, Hogmanay and Ne'erday.
-Edinburgh, Glasgow and other cities now have traditional German Christmas market from late November until Christmas Eve.
+Edinburgh, Glasgow and other cities now have traditional German Christmas markets from late November until Christmas Eve.